ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 }
 ```

-This “triangle of doom” is bad but things get worse when you consider handling errors appropriately.
+This "triangle of doom" is the code creeping further and further from the left side of the screen (right side for RTL languages).
+This is bad enough, but things get worse when you consider handling errors appropriately.

 ```swift
 getCredentialsFromUser() { credentials, error in